 We don't accept unsolicited submissions, because we run so many calls for submissions already.
 You can look on our Submissions page to see what we're looking for at the moment, and you can subscribe to our newsletter for notifications about all our calls for submissions and previews of upcoming calls.

 If you would like to talk to us about setting up your own publishing house, first take a really good look around this website – including all the interviews on the About page – and the Emma/Valley Press blog.
-Then, if you have any questions left to ask, feel free to email Emma on queries [at] theemmapress [dot] com
+Then, if you have any questions left to ask, feel free to email Emma on hello [at] theemmapress [dot] com

 Yes we do!
 We run so many events.
 We run our own booklaunches, poetry readings and workshops, and we also pop up at festivals across the UK.
 Check out our Events page for all of our upcoming events, or subscribe to our monthly newsletter for regular updates.
-If you would like to book an event with us or our poets, drop Emma an email at queries [at] theemmapress [dot] com
+If you would like to book an event with us or our poets, drop us an email at hello [at] theemmapress [dot] com

 You can read more about our Arts Council-supported children's poetry tour, Myths and Monsters, here.